Gildson/Site_Doceria/README.md

 # Site_Doceria
-Basic site with only a screen
+Basic site with just one screen, created to help sales of homemade cakes, birthdays and pies.